Doctors Note Logo

 Is it Multiple Sclerosis?
 Why Your Nervous System Is Misfiring and the Vital Medical Steps to Take.

-There are several factors to consider.
-Multiple sclerosis is an autoimmune disease that attacks myelin, causing nerve misfires that can lead to numbness or tingling, vision changes, weakness, balance problems, fatigue, and other symptoms that can also be caused by look-alike conditions.
+Multiple sclerosis (MS) is an autoimmune disease in which the immune system attacks myelin, the protective coating around nerves.
+This causes nerve signal misfires that can trigger numbness or tingling, vision changes, muscle weakness, balance problems, and fatigue—symptoms that often overlap with other look-alike conditions.

 answer background